simbo1905/root-objects/README.md

  * `Date deletedAt`
  * `String deletedBy`

+Just like assigned PKs that can make JPA easier to work with you don't need to make such persistence detail fields `public`.
+The demo puts everything to do with an aggregate of entities into a single package named after the root entity.
+This includes entities, the repository class, and a mini-service class that lets you only find, load and save entities.
+You can have the mini-service class read the package private fields to answer questions about the audit history so that they don't leak into your domain model as they are not visible outside of the package.

 Have the root entity at every mutation or deletion simply create a copy of the entity that updates these fields.
 In all the normal getters filter to show only the highest version of each entity.
 You can also add